BlitzKraft/saythanks.io/README.md

 ## Recent Improvements

+- **Email Delivery Provider Updated:** Migrated transactional email delivery from SendGrid to MailerSend for improved deliverability, modern API support, and more reliable service.
+This change addresses recent deliverability issues and leverages MailerSend’s robust features for transactional messaging.
 - **Versatile Markdown Editor:** Added a powerful and user-friendly markdown editor (Toast UI Editor) for thank you note writing, featuring live preview and enhanced formatting options for users.
 - Codebase has been prettified and refactored for maintainability.
 - Improved CSRF protection and message inbox aggregation for users/projects.